How to Get LME Zinc (LME-ZNC) Historical Prices using this API

 Metals-API Overview

-The Metals-API is designed to provide developers with real-time and historical data on metal prices.
+Metals-API is designed to provide developers with real-time and historical data on metal prices.
 It offers a range of endpoints that allow users to access the latest rates, historical prices, and various other functionalities.
 This API is particularly useful for those looking to integrate metal pricing data into their applications, enabling them to deliver enhanced value to their users.

 Key Features of Metals-API